manasealoo/Cephalogenomics/01_Assembly/Blnc_transcriptome.md

 ## Transcriptome assembly

-I used the reads from adults.
+We used the reads from adults.

 ### Trinity v2.12.0 genome-guided mode